joshuawenata/LB003FlutterQualif/README.md

 # How to use:

+1. Clone this repository
-1. Run AVD
+2. Run AVD
-2. Excecute command in terminal => flutter run
+3. Excecute command in terminal => flutter run